Pine Tree Cricket

 General description and context

 If I am surveying a park or preserve for crickets and katydids, I always check any pines that may be present.
 Invariably, Pine Tree Crickets will be singing there, particularly if there are several trees.
-I seldom see these beautiful crickets because they are far above eye level and blend perfectly with the twigs, branches and needles.
+I seldom see these beautiful crickets because they are far above eye level and blend perfectly with the twigs, branches, and needles.
 When I do catch a glimpse of one, it may be walking along the twigs.
 I have seen them farther away from their trees on occasion, such as on a picnic table next to a nature center.

 Although there are other tree crickets whose songs are steady, continuous trills, only Pine Tree Crickets will be singing in pines.

 The first Pine Tree Cricket I was actually able to see and photograph was not on a pine, but on honeysuckle leaves directly underneath a pine tree.
 Why did he choose these leaves instead of staying in the pine?
-I don’t know, but sometime crickets will sing from a different tree or plant than those with which they are closely associated.
+I don’t know, but sometimes crickets will sing from a different tree or plant than those with which they are closely associated.

 Songs of Insects